Kristina01111000/WordPressTheme/README.md

 		- placeholder not showing up, not sure why
 		- padding at top not working correctly

-	- fix on resources page
-		- the padding looks wonky, something is wrong with the css
-			- first 2 are right next to each other, 3rd is on the right much further

 	- add contact page
 		- add contacts, twitter etc
 		- add form